 I was shocked at how much stronger I felt as a runner after I added in some strength work.

-I’m an at-home worker-outer, so my go to the Nike Training Club app.
-If you have the discipline to work out on your own there are some surprisingly good strength workouts to be had using only your body weight.
-They also have workouts using gym equipment, but I’ve never tried those.
+I’m an at-home worker-outer, so my go to workout is the Nike Training Club app.
+If you have the discipline to work out on your own, there are some surprisingly good strength workouts to be had using only your body weight.

 Drink More Water